How to scrape Google Search with Python (Step-by-step guide)

 google search engine scraping 8

-In the div that contains each listing, the first anchor element (a) is the URL of the page, the h3 is the title of the listing, and the last span element (span) is the meta description of the page.
+In the div that contains each listing, the first anchor element (a) is the URL of the page, the h3 is the title of the listing, and the last span element is the meta description of the page.

-Step 2: Setup your development environment
+Step 2: Set up your development environment

 We need the Python SDK, an IDE, and Python libraries for web scraping.
-Let's go through how to set them up.

 Python